Visualizing data using charts and graphs can be a great way to understand your data and relationships between the variables in the data.

 We can now see that the data is moving in an upward direction.

 We can also extrapolate the line to make predictions about future data points, and I can tell which data points are outliers, or completely far away from the general trend.

 Trend lines can be added to bar, line, column, or scatter charts.
-In the next section I will show you how to add a line of best fit to a scatter chart.
+In the next section I will show you how to add a trendline in Google Sheets to fit with a scatter chart.

-How to Add Line of Best Fit in Google Sheets
+How to Add a Line of Best Fit in Google Sheets

 Before I show you how to add a line of best fit, let us first quickly go over how you can create a chart for the data shown below: